rihemebh/Algorithms-And-DataStructure/README.md

 - All nodes have At most 2*N-1 keys
 - The number of children = number of keys + 1

-We heve to ensure that our btree doesn't break these rules while inserting or deleting.
+We have to ensure that our btree doesn't break these rules while inserting or deleting.

 #### ***Insert a key***

 ```
-In a B-ree could only insert in a leaf
+In a B-ree we could only insert in a leaf
 In every Node we should find the child that has keys less than the key to be inserted until the current node is a leaf.
 If this child has 2*N-1 we should split it.
 ```